-Eating healthy means consuming more wholesome foods, free of additives, preservatives, pesticides, hormones and GMO’s.
-However, for many of us, food is medicine, it is the special fuel that helps us achieve our best health.
-For example, someone undergoing cancer treatment, eating healthy means supporting the immune system and digestive health.
-For people with food allergies, it means avoiding foods to reduce inflammation.
-For the traveling business person, it means choosing healthy foods on the road, and for the tri-athlete, eating dense calories and sufficient protein is mandatory for their superhuman energy demands.
-Let me help you find what “eating healthy” means for you!
+Eating healthy means consuming more wholesome foods that are free of additives, preservatives, pesticides, hormones and GMOs.
+However, for many of us, food is medicine.
+It is a special fuel that allows us to achieve our best health.
+For example, to someone undergoing cancer treatment, eating healthy means supporting the immune system and digestive health.
+For a person with food allergies, it means avoiding certain foods to reduce inflammation and heal.
+For the traveling business person, healthy eating means choosing healthy foods on the road, and for the tri-athlete, eating dense calories and sufficient protein is mandatory for their superhuman energy demands.
+Let’s figure out what “eating healthy” means for you.

 Gay specifically tailored a supplement and nutrition regimen…